Any animal can be an Emotional Support Animal

 but the property manager can ask for a note from a doctor or licensed therapist.

-* The airline will ask for a note from a licensed therapist or doctor
+* If the airline accepts an Emotional Support Animal, they will require a note from a licensed therapist or doctor

 * Dogs and cats do not have to be in a carrier but they must be on a leash.
 The pet can sit on your lap during the flight.

 * Notify the airline when making reservation that you are traveling with an Emotional Support Animal.